Alibolt/web-app-dev/README.md

 ## Schedule

-Class will occur every Tuesday and Thursday of July & August (16 classes total starting on July 5th).
+Class will occur every Tuesday and Thursday of July & August (16 classes total starting on July 5th and lasting till August 30th).
 Each class will occur between 12 PM EST and 3 PM EST.
 The classes will be separated into a lesson, practical live coding example, and then some time to work on your own projects.